joeli63/fruits-vue-frontend/README.md

 ![Editor screenshot](src/assets/editor_screenshot.png)

-This template is **practical** and **batteries included** but not overly complex or bloated.
-Also explicit configuration over magic; it should be easy to understand how everything works, strip out anything you don't need, and fast to modify things to your needs.

-Includes plenty of **examples and documentation** of how to do things but **minimal cruft** to delete to get you going.

-Please [check out the homepage](http://mvpf-frontend-test-3.surge.sh/) for full docs.
+Please [check out the Demo View](http://mvpf-frontend-test-3.surge.sh/) to see how it looks.
 A [detailed changelog](./CHANGES.md) is available.
 This repository is also [mirrored on GitLab](https://github.com/ironwebstar/MVP-Factory-Frontend-Test-3).

 ## Features